 Brief Bio

-Dr. Elleithy published more than 400 research papers in national/international journals and conferences with more than 4000 Google Scholar citations.
-His most recent research results in security of wireless communications, microstrip antenna design, steganography, mobile collaborative learning environments, QOS routing protocols in wireless multimedia sensor networks, disaster-recovery processes over wireless sensor networks, quantum cryptography, data fusion in WSNs, and multi-sensor based collision avoidance algorithms for mobile robots represent noteworthy contributions to the fields of sciences and technology.
+Dr. Elleithy has published over 400 research papers in national and international journals and conferences, with more than 6,500 Google Scholar citations.
+His recent research focuses on cybersecurity, wireless communication security, microstrip antenna design, steganography, mobile collaborative learning environments, QoS routing protocols in wireless multimedia sensor networks, disaster recovery processes over wireless sensor networks, and quantum cryptography, all making significant contributions to science and technology.

-Dr. Elleithy was the PI or Co-PI for more than $2,700,000 of funded research projects in the past twenty years.
-Sponsors include ARDEC, United Nations, Connecticut NASA Space Grant, CISCO, University of Connecticut START program, University of Bridgeport CTNEXT, Saudi Aramco, and King Abdul Aziz City of Science and Technology (KACST).
+Dr. Elleithy has served as the PI or Co-PI for over $3 million of funded research projects in the past twenty years.
+Sponsors include the NSF, ARDEC, the United Nations, the Connecticut NASA Space Grant, Cisco, the University of Connecticut's START program, the University of Bridgeport's CTNEXT, Saudi Aramco, and the King Abdulaziz City for Science and Technology (KACST).

-Dr. Elleithy is the recipient of the Distinguished Professor of the Year Award of the University of Bridgeport in the academic year 2005.
-He received the 2015 Connecticut Quality Improvement Award (CQIA) Gold Innovation Award.
-In December 2017, he was elected Fellow of the African Academy of Sciences to recognize my contributions to Wireless Sensor Networks and Wireless Communications.
-In 2020, he received the IEEE Connecticut Section Outstanding Member in Academia.
+Dr. Elleithy received the Distinguished Professor of the Year Award from the University of Bridgeport in 2005.
+He was awarded the 2015 Connecticut Quality Improvement Award (CQIA) Gold Innovation Award.
+In December 2017, he was elected a Fellow of the African Academy of Sciences in recognition of his contributions to Wireless Sensor Networks and Wireless Communications.
+In 2020, he was honored as the IEEE Connecticut Section Outstanding Member in Academia.

 Education